ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 ``epistemic_state_node`` runs a lifecycle node named ``epistemic_state``.
-It is to knowledge what the problem expert is to facts: it holds one pointed Kripke model at a time, for one grounded task, and answers three services.
+It is to knowledge what the problem expert is to facts: it holds one pointed Kripke model at a time, for one grounded task, and answers six services.
+Each of them is reachable from a terminal through ``ros2 plansys2 epistemic``, described in :doc:`../getting_started/command_line`.

 .. list-table::
    :header-rows: 1